nephi-dev/nephi-dev/README.md

 # Hello World! 👋

-I work as a Fullstack Developer, using some frameworks as FastAPI, Vue, React, Django and more.
+I work as a Fullstack Developer using some frameworks as FastAPI, Vue, React, Django and more.
 Besides that I always try to use TDD and whenever possible DDD in my projects.
-I am someone who loves technology news, and I spend part of my time studying new frameworks, languages, patterns, and more.
+I am someone who loves technology news and I spend part of my time studying new frameworks, languages, patterns, and more.

 ## Languages Stack ✏️